 2. Cognitive Coaching & Mentoring

-Mentoring groups are multi-grade with students from Grades 6 through 12.
-This vertical integration helps form partnerships across ages; breaking down barriers and encouraging equality.
+Mentoring groups are made up of students from Grades 6 through 12.
+This vertical integration forms relationships across ages; breaking down grade barriers.
 This collaborative environment is the source of the school’s student-led assemblies.

 3. Student Leadership

 Students have the opportunity to develop decision-making, communication and negotiation skills.

 This supports them in being accountable for key areas of school life and reinforces our belief in a community where everyone has a voice, no matter their age or background.

 Key Skills developed

 To have the capacity to be resourceful when life is challenging.
 To know how to seek help, and to have a good understanding of endurance, optimism and happiness.

 To be in a state of positivity and contentment, allowing students to not take themselves too seriously.
 To have a sense of humour and a sense of what brings them joy and learn how to love of learning.